typicode/minihost/README.md

 ~/two$ h -- npm start
 ```

-Your servers are accessible locally on `http://<name>*:2000` using any host that resolves to `127.0.0.1`, for example:
+You can then view your running servers on `http://localhost:2000` and access them locally on `http://<name>*:2000` using any host that resolves to `127.0.0.1`.

+For example:

 ```bash
 # Using dnsmasq and a local .dev domain